Siege of Mandalore: "The Phantom Apprentice"

 Ahsoka faces off against Maul, who mentions Darth Sidious before escaping.
-Ahsoka relays this to Obi-Wan, who says he had inferred from the recently killed Count Dooku that Sidious is the name of the Sith Lord who orchestrated the Clone Wars.
-Obi-Wan stresses that Maul must be taken alive as he may be their only chance to learn more about Darth Sidious.
+Ahsoka relays this to Obi-Wan, who says he had inferred from Count Dooku that Sidious is the name of the Sith Lord who orchestrated the Clone Wars.
+Obi-Wan stresses that Maul must be taken alive as he may be their only chance to learn more about Darth Sidious, as Dooku was recently killed by Anakin.
 The captured Almec mentions that Maul had hoped to lure Anakin to Mandalore, but is assassinated by Gar before he can reveal why.
 As Bo-Katan's and Rex's forces lead a final assault against Maul's Mandalorians, Ahsoka confronts Maul again, who reveals that Sidious has engineered the destruction of both the Galactic Republic and the Jedi and asks Ahsoka to join him to stop Sidious.
 When she demands to know his intentions with Anakin, Maul claims that Sidious wants to make him his new apprentice, and that he had hoped to kill Anakin before this happens.
 Refusing to believe him, Ahsoka fights Maul above the city, where she rescues him from falling to his death.
 She then leaves Maul to be captured by clone troopers, despite his frantic warnings that everyone will soon die.

 "Shattered"

-With the Siege of Mandalore over, Ahsoka and Rex prepare to take Maul before the Jedi Council on Coruscant.
+With the siege of Mandalore over, Ahsoka and Rex prepare to take Maul before the Jedi Council on Coruscant.
 Mace Windu and Yoda contact Ahsoka via hologram and reveal that Obi-Wan has tracked Grievous down to Utapau, indicating that the war may soon be over.
 On their way to Coruscant, however, Ahsoka senses Anakin falling to the dark side and helping Darth Sidious to kill Windu, moments before Sidious executes Order 66, which brands all Jedi as traitors to the Republic and orders their deaths.
 As Ahsoka's clone troopers, including Rex, suddenly turn on her, she is forced to escape.
 Rex resists the order just long enough to mention the incident with Fives, allowing Ahsoka to learn about the inhibitor chips.
 She releases Maul to create a distraction, then subdues and captures Rex.
 With the help of three astromech droids, Ahsoka removes the inhibitor chip from his brain, restoring his free will.